JeffGoji/sql-employee-tracker/README.md

 When you start the application you are presented with the following options:
 view all departments, view all roles, view all employees, add a department, add a role, add an employee, update an employee role, update the manager for an employee, delete employee, delete role, and delete department.

+You can view a quick demo video of it in aciton here: [https://youtu.be/fOS-62uyrvs](https://youtu.be/fOS-62uyrvs)

 I hope you enjoy using it as much as I enjoyed making it.

 ## Technology used<a href="technology"></a>